ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 ## Where to Buy a Domain

-Domain Registrars are businesses accredited to sell domains.
+Domain Registrars are businesses accredited to sell domains, and there are many registrars to chose from.
 We'll purchase a domain from the registrar www.gandi.net.
 Some things to keep in mind when choosing a domain name:

 - Domains that don't contain [highly sought after words](https://webhostingcompare.co.za/most-expensive-domain-names-sold-south-africa/) are usually inexpensive.

-- You can save on domains by using [less popular Top-level domains](https://en.wikipedia.org/wiki/Top-level_domain)(TLD's) – for example: rather than register a ".com" website, register a ".info" website.
+- You can save on domains by using [less popular top-level domains](https://en.wikipedia.org/wiki/Top-level_domain) (TLDs) – for example: rather than register a ".com" website, register a ".info" website.

 Keeping these tips in mind, let's purchase a domain.